Keynote Speaker Ⅰ

 Delft University of Technology, The Netherlands

 Bio: Atsushi Urakawa obtained his BSc degree in Applied Chemistry at Kyushu University (Japan) with one year stay in the USA.
-He then moved to Europe and studied Chemical Engineering at TU Delft for his MSc degree and obtained his PhD in 2006 at ETH Zurich (Switzerland).
+He then moved to Europe and studied Chemical Engineering at TU Delft (The Netherlands) for his MSc degree and obtained his PhD in 2006 at ETH Zurich (Switzerland).
 He worked as Senior Scientist and Lecturer at ETH Zurich and in 2010 he joined ICIQ (Spain) as Group Leader.
-In 2019, he undertook a new challenge as Professor of Catalysis Engineering at ChemE, TU Delft.
+In 2019, he undertook a new challenge as Professor of Catalysis Engineering at TU Delft.
+Rational catalyst and catalytic process design is the goal of his research and his team develops tools and perform research towards that.
 He is elected Fellow of the Royal Society of Chemistry (2016) and the recipient of JSPS Prize (2020) and The Japan Academy Medal (2021).

 Keynote Speaker Ⅱ